CodyEngel/GoByExample/README.md

 35. [Mutexes](https://gobyexample.com/mutexes) in the previous example we saw how to manage simple counter state using atomic operations.
 For more complex state we can use a mutex to safely access data across multiple goroutines.
 [Source](/main/mutexes.go)
+36. [Stateful Goroutines](https://gobyexample.com/stateful-goroutines) in the previous example we used explicit locking with mutexes to synchronize access to shared state across multiple goroutines.
+Another option is to use the built-in synchronization features of goroutines and channels to achieve the same result.
+This channel-based approach aligns with Go’s ideas of sharing memory by communicating and having each piece of data owned by exactly 1 goroutine.